adrmaccia/kanto-dex/README.md

 - Flexbox may cause column spacing of sprites or cards to be uneven
 - While limiting pokemon displayed to 151, users can search for pokemon outside the 151 range
-- Some pokemon cards may show no evolutions despite other related cards of the same pokemon showing they do
-- Pokemon may also show inaccurate evolutions
+- Pokemon may also show inaccurate or no evolutions
 - Content may overflow when browser is made smaller
 - Card pricing may not show correct decimal placing (e.g. 0.5 instead of 0.05)